kennylomax/TutorialsAsCode/journeys/TutorialAsCode_0.1_Template/README.md

 - environment variables
 - code samples with respective file names,
 - click paths that are implemented by respective Karate Scenarios
+- a video of the clickpath(s) as created by running this in Docker (as notated in the main readme)

 ## Prerequisites